 Midwifery Standards Review (MSR) is a unique quality assurance process developed by the College to reflect the partnership model of midwifery practice.
 MSR is a professional development process that supports midwives to reflect on their individual midwifery practice in a formal manner, with the assistance of specially educated reviewers.
 Midwives work with the reviewers to reflect on their midwifery practice and identify a professional development plan.

 Midwifery Standards Review is designed to help the midwife to:

 - maintain professional standards of practice

-- reflect on her work using the College Standards for Practice and Turanga Kaupapa as the accepted guiding principles of midwifery care in New Zealand
+- reflect on their work using the College Standards of Midwifery Practice and Turanga Kaupapa as the accepted guiding principles of midwifery care in Aotearoa New Zealand

-- demonstrate her commitment to ongoing professional development and accountability
+- demonstrate commitment to ongoing professional development and accountability

 The College has produced a booklet ‘Midwifery Standards Review Handbook’ to assist and guide midwives through the review process.
 The Midwifery Standards review booklets are available to order through the College shop.